 International standards for chocolate and chocolate products say 'milk chocolate' must contain a minimum of 25% cocoa solids and a specified minimum of milk solids between 12% and 14%.

-There's no equivalent standard that products sold in Australia are required to meet, but if there was, a few of the products we looked at wouldn't comply.
+There's no equivalent standard that products sold in Australia are required to meet, but if there was, at least two of the products we looked at wouldn't comply: